2013 Muzaffarnagar riots: Initial clashes

 On 21 August 2013, communal clashes were reported from Muzaffarnagar and police registered cases against 150 people and 14 persons were taken into custody.
-Clashes between two communities, Jats and Muslims, in Shamli and Muzaffarnagar, grew on 27 August 2013.
+Clashes between two communities, Hindus and Muslims, in Shamli and Muzaffarnagar, grew on 27 August 2013.
 The original cause of the rioting is disputed.
 In this case, the cause of this rioting alternates between a traffic accident and an eve-teasing incident.
 According to the first version, the cause was a minor traffic accident involving some youths which then spiralled out of control when it eventually took on religious overtones.
-In the second version, a girl from the Hindu Jat community was allegedly harassed in an eve-teasing incident by one Muslim youth in Kawal village.
-In retaliation, Jat relatives of the girl in question, Sachin Singh and Gaurav Singh, killed the youth named Shahnawaz Qureshi.
-The two brothers were lynched by a Muslim mob when they tried to escape.
+In the second version, a girl from the community was allegedly harassed in an eve-teasing incident by one Muslim youth in the village of Kawal.
+In retaliation, relatives of the girl in question, cousins Sachin Singh and Gaurav Singh, killed the youth named Shahnawaz Qureshi.
+The two Singhs were lynched by a Muslim mob when they tried to escape.
 The police arrested eleven members of the girl's family for killing the Muslim youth.
-According to Zee News report some locals, the police did not act against the killers of the Hindu brothers.
-According to police records, Gaurav and Sachin picked a fight with Shahnawaz over a motorcycle accident.
-While it has been widely reported that the fight was sparked off when Shahnawaz harassed Gaurav and Sachin's cousin sister, the FIR in the murder makes no mention of sexual harassment or molestation.
-According to the other version, the girl who was allegedly harassed by Shahnawaz commented that she had not gone to Kawal and did not know anyone named Shahnawaz.
+According to Zee News report some locals, the police did not act against the killers of the Singhs.
+According to police records, the Singhs picked a fight with Qureshi over a motorcycle accident.
+While it has been widely reported that the fight was sparked off when Qureshi harassed the Singhs' cousin sister, the first information report (FIR) about the murder makes no mention of sexual harassment or molestation.
+According to the other version, the girl who was allegedly harassed by Shahnawaz Qureshi commented that she had not gone to Kawal and did not know anyone named Shahnawaz.

-In the FIR registered for Shahnawaz's death, five people along with Sachin and Gaurav were named as responsible for his death.
-The reports mentions that the seven men entered Shahnawaz's home, took him out and killed him with swords and knives; he died on the way to the hospital.
-In the FIR registers for Sachin and Gaurav's death, seven other men were reported to be responsible; that episode was sparked by an altercation after Mujassim and Gaurav were involved in a bike accident.
+In the FIR registered for Qureshi's death, five people along with Sachin and Gaurav Singh were named as responsible for his death.
+The reports mentions that the seven men entered Qureshi's home, took him out and killed him with swords and knives; he died on the way to the hospital.
+In the FIR registers for Sachin and Gaurav Singh's death, seven other men were reported to be responsible; that episode was sparked by an altercation after Gaurav was involved in a bike accident.
 After news of the killings spread, members of both communities attacked each other.
 The police took possession of the three dead bodies, and temporarily brought the situation under control.
 The authorities also deployed Provincial Armed Constabulary personnel to Kawal.

 In September 2013, fresh riots sparked off and around 11 people including TV journalist Rajesh Verma were killed and more than 34 were injured after which indefinite curfew was clamped and the army deployed to help maintain law and order.